ArsalanDotMe/VideoStitch/README.md

 # VideoStitch
 A node module that performs cutting, clips extraction, merging on videos using ffpmeg.

+# Requirements
+This module is tested against **FFMPEG 3.x** only.
+Later versions should work though but are untested at this point.
+Please test and report your findings.

+Note that ffmpeg executable must be in your PATH for this module to work.

 # Video Merge Usage
 Video merge overwrites given clips on top of an original video and outputs the final video.

 ```javascript
 'use strict';